 Podcasting Is Hot Right Now

 Podcasting has gotten so popular that even the New York Big 5 publishers have gotten in on the act.
-For example, Penguin, and Harlequin, both have podcasts where their editors give submissions tips and discuss upcoming books.
+For example, Penguin, and even Macmillan both had podcasts where their editors give submissions tips and discuss upcoming books.

 Not to be outdone, Barnes and Noble launched several podcasts via their, Barnes & Noble Studio division.
 Now before you get excited, be warned, B&N only favors bestselling authors.
 The same story goes for Apple, and even the U.S. Library of Congress. 😦 But don’t fret, if they want to pretend that we don’t exist, that’s fine, we can build our own networks.